Hendy/memory-cache-helper/README.md

 // Unique name of wrapped memory cache public string Name { get; }

-// Optional default cache item policy to use if one is not provided with each call public CacheItemPolicy DefaultCacheItemPolicy { set; }
+// An optional default policy to use if one is not provided with each call public CacheItemPolicy DefaultCacheItemPolicy { set; }

-public void Add(string key, Func<object> valueFunction, CacheItemPolicy policy = null) {}
+// If key not found, sets a cache item by key, function and optional eviction public void Add(string key, Func<object> valueFunction, CacheItemPolicy policy = null) {}

-public void Add(string, object value, CacheItemPolicy = null) {}
+// If key not found, sets a cache item by key, value and optional eviction public void Add(string, object value, CacheItemPolicy = null) {}

-public T AddOrGetExisting<T>(string key, Func<T> valueFunction, CacheItemPolicy policy = null) {}
+// If key not found, sets a cache item by key, function and optional eviction public T AddOrGetExisting<T>(string key, Func<T> valueFunction, CacheItemPolicy policy = null) {}

-public T AddOrGetExisting<T>(string key, object value, CacheItemPolicy policy = null) {}
+// If key not found, sets a cache item by key, value and optional eviction public T AddOrGetExisting<T>(string key, object value, CacheItemPolicy policy = null) {}

 // Wrapper